exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving Transaction

-If this is the last transaction required for a known `Propose`, cancel the corresponding `TransactionsRequest`.
+If the received transaction is the last one required for a known `Propose`, cancel the corresponding `TransactionsRequest`.

 ### Receiving Consensus Message from a Bigger Height

-- Update info about the height of the blockchain on the corresponding node
+- Update info about the height of the blockchain on the corresponding node.
 - Send `BlockRequest` for the current height (height of the latest committed block + 1) to the message author, if such a request was not sent earlier.